pila81/Trident_Mods/Exhaust_HEPA_Filter/README.md

 Easy maintenance:
 The filter can be slid in and out from the outside of the exhaust, no screws.

-Additional advantage:
+Additional advantages to having the fans on the inside of the exhaust:
-Having the fans on the inside so the wiring for the fans can be easily internally routed through the exhaust grill:
+The wiring for the fans can be easily internally routed through the exhaust grill, so no wires on the outside of your printer.
-No wires on the outside of your printer!
+No fingers can be harmed by spinning fan blades.

 BOM:
 - 1x Roomba 800/900 series HEPA filter